Experience the world of Ancient Rome with new eyes

 Writing Resources

 I get questions from aspiring writers and those just interested in the publishing process.
 Here are some who have inspired, educated, and guided me along my path.
-Clicking on the person or company’s name will take you to their site and clicking on the image will take you to their book or set of books.
+Clicking on the person or company’s name will take you to their website and clicking on the image will take you to their book, set of books, or podcast channel.

 Editors